 How long will I be guaranteed funding?

-Students in the MSc program are guaranteed funding for 2 years plus 1 term total and PhD students are guaranteed funding for 5 years total.
+Students in the MSc program are guaranteed funding for 2 years plus four (4) months total and PhD students are guaranteed funding for 5 years total.
 The funding can be from any combination of a Teaching or Research Assistantship and/or scholarship.